Going to the hospital in Spain

 Some doctors and senior health professionals working in Spanish hospitals in larger cities and popular tourist destinations speak excellent English, while nurses and other staff won't always be English speakers.
 There are typically more English-speaking doctors in private hospitals in Spain but state-run hospitals also have English-speaking medical employees or translators on staff.

-Lists of Spanish hospitals with English-speaking doctors are also often available from tourist offices and embassies.
+Lists of hosptials in Spain with English-speaking doctors are also often available from tourist offices and embassies.
 If you are not a Spanish speaker, however, it is best to have a fluent Spanish speaker accompany you during your hospital visit.

 Spanish hospitals in an emergency